threefoldtecharchive/rivine/doc/api/Gateway.md

         // `modules.NetAddress`.
         "netaddress": String,

-        // version is the version number of the peer.
+        // version is the protocol version number of the peer.
         "version":    String,

         // inbound is true when the peer initiated the connection.
 This field